astra-vision/MonoScene/README.md

 - [License](#license)

 # News
-- 6/12/2022: We extend MonoScene to Self-supervised setting but geometry-only estimation in [the followup work: SceneRF](https://astra-vision.github.io/SceneRF/) :mega:
+- 6/12/2022: We extend MonoScene to self-supervised setting but geometry-only estimation in [the followup work: SceneRF](https://astra-vision.github.io/SceneRF/) :mega:
 - 28/6/2022: We added [MonoScene demo on Hugging Face](https://huggingface.co/spaces/CVPR/MonoScene)
 - 13/6/2022: We added a tutorial on [How to define viewpoint programmatically in mayavi](https://anhquancao.github.io/blog/2022/how-to-define-viewpoint-programmatically-in-mayavi/)
 - 12/6/2022: We added a guide on [how to install mayavi](https://anhquancao.github.io/blog/2022/how-to-install-mayavi-with-python-3-on-ubuntu-2004-using-pip-or-anaconda/)